bcbio/bcbio-nextgen/docs/contents/atac.md

 libraries that were successful.
 But if some of your samples have this and others do not, that is something to be concerned about.

+Other impotrtant componentsofthe report include:

-You should see an enrichment around the transcription start sites, if you are missing that then your experiment likely failed.
-The **peaks** table in the **tables** tab in the **ataqv** report has a measurement of the high quality autosomal alignments overlapping peaks, **ataqv** calculates this metric using all of the peaks, not just the peaks from the nucleosome-free fraction, so this is useful to look at as well.
-See the [ataqv github repository](https://github.com/ParkerLab/ataqv/issues/13) for a discussion of the ranges of values you can expect to see for metrics in the **ataqv** report along with other values to look at that might be informative.
-The Parker lab reprocessed samples from many publications with **ataqv** and posted the reports [here](https://theparkerlab.med.umich.edu/data/porchard/ataqv-public-survey/) which is helpful to browse through to get an idea of what ranges of values you
+* **TSS enrcihmment**: You should see an enrichment around the transcription start sites, if you are missing that then your experiment likely failed.
+* The **peaks** table in the **tables** tab in the ataqv report has a measurement of the high quality autosomal alignments overlapping peaks, **ataqv** calculates this metric using all of the peaks, not just the peaks from the nucleosome-free fraction, so this is useful to look at as well.

+_See the [ataqv github
+repository](https://github.com/ParkerLab/ataqv/issues/13) for a discussion of the ranges of values you can expect to see for metrics in the **ataqv** report along with other values to look at that might be informative._ The Parker lab reprocessed samples from many publications with **ataqv** and posted the reports [here](https://theparkerlab.med.umich.edu/data/porchard/ataqv-public-survey/) which is helpful to browse through to get an idea of what ranges of values you